-

 Week Two Theme: Mobilizing the Current “We”

-This week we will look at areas where we can focus our efforts to achieve equitable wellbeing, belonging, and right relationships in food systems and beyond.
-These are not necessarily easy things to do, yet our sense is that shifts made in these leverage areas would go a long way
+This week we will look at areas where we can focus collective efforts with those to whom we are already connected to achieve equitable wellbeing, belonging, and right relationships in food systems and beyond.
+These are not necessarily easy things to do (all the more reason to do this with

 -